Updated on May 7th, 2026 by Nathan Parsh

-Income investors looking to buy oil and gas stocks may want to gain exposure to the booming Permian Basin.
-PermRock Royalty Trust (PRT) is an oil and gas producer with all of its properties in the Permian Basin, and the stock currently yields nearly 11.6%.
+Income investors seeking to invest in oil and gas stocks may want to consider gaining exposure to the booming Permian Basin.
+PermRock Royalty Trust (PRT) is an oil and gas producer with all of its properties in the Permian Basin, and the stock currently yields nearly 10%.

-Beyond its high dividend yield, PermRock also pays monthly dividends instead of the traditional quarterly distribution schedule.
+Beyond its high dividend yield, PermRock also pays monthly dividends, rather than the traditional quarterly distribution schedule.
 Monthly dividend payments are superior for investors who need to budget around their dividend payments (such as retirees).

-PermRock’s nearly double-digit dividend yield instantly appeals to investors.
-But as always, investors need to understand the underlying business to ensure the dividend payout is sustainable.
+PermRock’s double-digit dividend yield instantly appeals to investors.
+However, as always, investors must understand the underlying business to ensure the dividend payout is sustainable.

-This is where oil and gas royalty trusts become especially risky, so only investors with a high-risk tolerance should consider purchasing PermRock.
+This is where oil and gas royalty trusts become especially risky; therefore, only investors with a high risk tolerance should consider purchasing PermRock.

 Business Overview

-PermRock Royalty Trust is a trust formed in November 2017 by Boaz Energy, a company whose expertise is in acquiring, developing, and operating oil and natural gas properties in the Permian Basin.
+PermRock Royalty Trust is a trust established in November 2017 by Boaz Energy, a company specializing in the acquisition, development, and operation of oil and natural gas properties in the Permian Basin.

 The trust owns properties in the Permian Basin.
 It receives 80% of the net profits from the sale of oil and natural gas produced in its properties and distributes all those net profits in monthly dividends.

-According to the EIA, Permian Basin is the most prolific oil-producing area in the U.S. This area extends over 75,000 square miles in West Texas and Southeastern New Mexico.
-Since its discovery in 1921, it has produced more than 30 billion barrels of oil and more than 75 Tcf of natural gas.
+According to the EIA, the Permian Basin is the most prolific oil-producing region in the United States.
+This area spans over 75,000 square miles in West Texas and Southeastern New Mexico.
+Since its discovery in 1921, it has produced over 30 billion barrels of oil and more than 118 trillion cubic feet (Tcf) of natural gas.

 Source: Investor Relations

 The properties of the trust have distinct advantages.
-They consist of long-life reserves in mature, conventional oil fields with a reliable production profile.
+They consist of long-life reserves in mature, conventional oil fields, characterized by a reliable production profile.

-Thanks to the mature nature of these oil fields, production, and reserve estimates are highly reliable.
-This sharply contrasts the estimates of unconventional fields, which are characterized by a higher degree of uncertainty.
+Thanks to the mature nature of these oil fields, production and reserve estimates are highly reliable.
+This sharply contrasts with the estimates of unconventional fields, which are characterized by a higher degree of uncertainty.

 Those reserves are sufficient for approximately 10 years of production at the current production rate.
-However, the trust can enhance its output via water-flooding techniques while it will also discover new reserves in the area.
+However, the trust can enhance its output through water-flooding techniques, while also discovering new reserves in the area.
 As a result, management expects the trust to produce oil and natural gas economically for at least 75 years.
 Such a long reserve life should be sufficient to satisfy even the most demanding investors.

-It is also worth noting that the properties of the trust are characterized by remarkably high operating margins.
-As the future path of the price of oil is highly unpredictable, oil producers need to grow their production consistently year after year in order to grow their earnings in the long run.
+It is also worth noting that remarkably high operating margins characterize the trust’s properties.
+As the future path of oil prices is highly unpredictable, oil producers must consistently increase their production year after year to sustain long-term earnings.

 Growth Prospects

 As mentioned above, PermRock Royalty Trust pays a variable monthly dividend depending on its underlying net profits.
-In 2023, the trust paid a total of $1.01 per share in dividends.
-Based on this, the stock would have a high dividend yield of 11.6%.
+In 2025, the trust paid a total of $0.39 per share in dividends.
+The stock currently yields 9.7%.

-Overall, PermRock Royalty Trust offers an exceptionally high dividend yield, though investors should keep in mind that dividends may greatly vary from month to month, depending on the underlying oil prices.
+Overall, PermRock Royalty Trust offers an exceptionally high dividend yield.
+However, investors should keep in mind that dividends may greatly vary from month to month, depending on the underlying oil prices.
 The extremely weak oil prices of 2019-2020 were a significant challenge for PermRock, which suspended its dividend for five consecutive months in 2020.

 Conversely, PermRock Royalty Trust will benefit much more than the larger oil majors if the price of oil rises significantly from its current level.
 Indeed, the rebound of oil prices from the pandemic has allowed PermRock to resume growing its dividend since last year.